VietHoang1512/ICDAR-EmoRecCom/README.md

 </div>

 ## Overview
-- This is the code for my submission of to EmoRecCom leaderboard.
-It is implemented under Tensorflow 2.0 framework
+- This is the code for #1 solution for EmoRecCom (Tensorflow 2.0 version)
 - For usage of this code, please follow [here](src/README.md)
 - The ensemble models (TF + Pytorch) achieved 0.685 in the private leaderboard